TEDxAuckland/tedx-auckland-site/src/_posts/2019-12-05-behind-tedxakl-19-designing-ideas-worth-doing.md

 Starting with the discovery phase to understand "rather than simply assume, what the problem is", we can then define the problem from insight gathered, develop various solutions, and deliver an outcome using iterative testing.
 There’s also more detail on design principles, methods, leadership and engagement which aid the process on the [Design Council website](https://www.designcouncil.org.uk/news-opinion/what-framework-innovation-design-councils-evolved-double-diamond){: target="_blank"}.
 So what other opportunities are there to apply design-thinking?

 ![Max on stage at TEDx with 'Everyday Democracy' slide on screen behind](/uploads/max2400x1600.jpg){: width="2400" height="1600"}

+*Max on stage at TEDxAuckland 2019.
+Photographer: Georgia Schofield.&nbsp;*

 Down in Wellington, Author [Max Rashbrooke](/people/max-rashbrooke/){: target="_blank"} spends his time researching and writing with the belief that successful societies are both economically and democratically inclusive.
 On the tails of another low voter turnout for New Zealand’s recent local body elections, Max painted examples of everyday democracy across the TEDxAuckland stage.
 The ideas he discussed - citizens’ assemblies, participatory budgets, and online consensus - were solutions chosen to engage human behaviour.
 In an attempt to curb postal voting issues during Auckland's 2019 elections, we saw the return of pop-up polling booths at universities and night markets, [generating discussion on how local elections are run](https://www.rnz.co.nz/news/national/400745/auckland-council-makes-last-ditch-appeal-to-voters){: target="_blank"}.
 With this in mind, it’s clear that the 2022 local elections are a prime candidate for some reengineering via design-thinking.